 Nearly 25% of parents turn their child forward facing too early, even before the child turns 1.

-Recent University of Michigan surveys asked a randomly selected group of parents with children between the ages of 7 months and 4 years about when they transitioned their child to a forward-facing car seat.
+A University of Michigan survey asked a randomly selected group of parents with children between the ages of 7 months and 4 years about when they transitioned their child to a forward-facing car seat.

 - In 2011, 33% of parents of 1-to 4-year-old children who had been turned to face forward had done so at or before 12 months.
 Just 16% reported turning their child’s seat at 2 years or older.